tlienart/tlienart.github.io/src/pages/csml/abi/intro.md

 $$ p(\theta|\mathcal D) \spe{\propto} p(\mathcal D|\theta)p(\theta), $$

 where $p(\theta)$ denotes our prior belief on what the parameters should be.
-The posterior distribution $p(\theta|\mathcal D)$ can then in theory be used to make more robust predictions with the model and, in particular, to account for **uncertainty** in the model parameters.
+The posterior distribution $p(\theta|\mathcal D)$ can then be used to make more robust predictions with the model and, in particular, to account for **uncertainty** in the model parameters.

 This approach is optimal under two key assumptions:
 1. your prior is chosen appropriately,
-1. the posterior is tractable (at the very least we'd like to be able to sample from it).
+1. the posterior is tractable (or at least we can sample from it).

-The first point is usually overlooked by researchers in computational Bayesian statistics who usually assume the prior is given (and, in practice, it typically encodes a regularisation).
+The first assumption is usually overlooked by researchers in computational Bayesian statistics who usually assume the prior is given (and, in practice, it typically encodes a regularisation).
-The second point is generally far from true especially with complex models and many approaches have been suggested such as the well known MCMC methods.
+This is not without its weaknesses but it would require an entire set of notes to be discussed appropriately.

-In these notes we define *Approximate Bayesian Inference* (ABI) in broad terms as the class of methods attempting to recover a distribution $q$ in a restricted family of distributions such that $q$ is a good *proxy* for some posterior distribution of interest $p$.
+The second assumption is generally far from true especially with complex models and many approaches have been suggested such as the well known MCMC methods.

-## Context
+In these notes we define *Approximate Bayesian Inference* (ABI) in broad terms as the class of methods attempting to recover a distribution $q$ such that $q$ is a good *proxy* for the posterior distribution of interest $p$.

-In what follows we will write $\mathcal F\mathcal \subset \mathcal P(\mathcal X)$ the restricted family of candidate proxy distributions where $\mathcal P$ designates all probability distributions on the domain $\mathcal X$.
+## Variational problem

-This context leaves significant room to describe different methods based on the definition of what a "good proxy" means.
+In what follows we write $\mathcal F\mathcal \subset \mathcal P(\mathcal X)$ a restricted family of candidate proxy distributions where $\mathcal P$ designates all probability distributions on the domain $\mathcal X$.
 Let $D:\mathcal P(\mathcal X)\times \mathcal P(\mathcal X) \mapsto \R_+$ denote a discrepancy measure between two probability distribution functions.
 Then, the generic variational problem considered in (our interpretation of) ABI is the minimisation of this $D$ between the candidate $q\in \mathcal F$ and the target $p$: